First published: 18 March 2020

 In Scotland, the government's guidance for close contact services states that while therapists can reopen for business from 22 July, this must be from their “own premises only”.
 Mobile therapy work is not permitted at this time, while the government considers whether further guidance is required for therapists who work on a mobile basis.

-In Wales, the government’s Beauty, holistic and wellbeing services: coronavirus workplace guidance, states that practitioners who provide close contact services can “provide mobile services from their homes and in other people’s homes”.
+In Wales, the government’s Close contact services businesses: coronavirus workplace guidance, states that practitioners who provide close contact services can “provide mobile services from their homes and in other people’s homes”.

 However, it is important to bear in mind that even if your country's government indicates you can work in someone else's home, or from your own home, there may be times when it is not advisable - for example, if the client or you are part of a household or support bubble that includes someone who is shielding.